filecoin-project/FIPs/FIPS/fip-solstice.md

         the quarter is bound.
 Triggers FinalizeConversion(Q) if it has not yet run, then computes each Orchestrator’s share via SplitRule over the stored USD values (Section 2.1) and writes the wallet-to-share map into f02 via SetShares.
+Orchestrators frozen at the close of the posting period are excluded: their share is zero and their FPV does not enter AggregatedFPV(Q).
         Like the SWA’s crank, it can submit only the value it computes, and it is not held (Section 4.3).

-      - **Admit(orch), Remove(orch), Freeze(orch), Replace(old, new),
+      - **Admit(orch), Remove(orch), Freeze(orch), Unfreeze(orch),
-        ReassignBinding(pair, orch), SetAdmittedLists(stablecoins,
+        Replace(old, new), ReassignBinding(pair, orch),
+        SetAdmittedLists(stablecoins, filecoin_pay_contracts).**
-        filecoin_pay_contracts).** Requires the approval of both
-        Registry Safes; each queues under SRA_CANCEL_HOLD before it binds, and none requires a FIP (Section 4.2).
+        Requires the approval of both Registry Safes; each queues under SRA_CANCEL_HOLD before it binds, and none requires a FIP (Section 4.2).
+Freeze suspends an Orchestrator with the frozen semantics above; Unfreeze restores it exactly.
+Remove releases the Orchestrator’s bindings: its pairs return to unclaimed and become claimable via RegisterPairs.
+A reassigned pair’s volume counts toward the new Orchestrator from the epoch the change binds; already-posted quarters are untouched.

       - **CancelPending(id).** Callable by either Registry Safe alone during the hold; discards the queued governance change.
 A